Sasikumar-R007/Candidate-Dashboard/replit.md

 # Overview

-This is a React-based candidate dashboard for a job portal web application.
-The system provides a comprehensive interface for job seekers to manage their profiles, resumes, job preferences, and track their application activities.
-The application features a modern, responsive design with tabbed navigation and modal-based editing capabilities.
+This is a dual-dashboard job portal web application featuring both candidate and team leader interfaces.
+The system provides comprehensive dashboards for job seekers to manage their profiles and for team leaders to monitor recruitment metrics, team performance, and targets.
+The application features a modern, responsive design with consistent styling across both dashboards and a landing page for role selection.

 # User Preferences